-In the Legislature, Rob has served on the education, judiciary, public safety, natural resources, energy, environmental protection, appropriations, and ways and means committees.
-In 2015, he became chair of the Senate Government Oversight Committee.
+In the Iowa Legislature, Rob has served on the education, judiciary, public safety, natural resources, energy, environmental protection, appropriations, and ways and means committees.
 In 2009 and 2010, he served as chair of the Senate Rebuild Iowa Committee after the devastating floods and tornadoes of 2008.
 In 2013 and 2014, he served as chair of the Senate Judiciary Committee.
+Since January, 2015, he has served as chair of the Senate Government Oversight Committee.

 Since 2011, Rob has helped coordinate an all-volunteer advocacy group called Iowa Climate Advocates working to educate the public about the dangers of climate change and advocating for climate action at all levels.
 Climate action means slowing down and stopping the buildup of greenhouse gas pollution in the atmosphere, and safeguarding people and their property from the effects of climate change.

-In 2013, Rob released his book, America’s Climate Century: What Climate Change Means for America in the 21st Century and What Americans Can Do About It , which has helped people across the country understand the issue better and take action.
+In 2013, Rob released his book, America’s Climate Century: What Climate Change Means for America in the 21st Century and What Americans Can Do About It, which has helped people across the country understand the issue better and take action.
+This book is available from libraries across Iowa and from book retailers in Iowa and online retailers.

 Some of the honors and awards Rob has received during his legislative service include:

 Rob is a fourth generation Iowan.
 He was born in Iowa City in 1967.
 Rob's wife, Kate, came to Iowa from California to attend Grinnell College.
 They met playing volleyball at Old Brick, the home of the Episcopal Student Chaplaincy in Iowa City, in 1988.
-Rob and Kate have three children, Robert, a college student, and Dorothy and Isabel, who both attend Cedar Rapids Washington High School.
+Rob and Kate have three children, Robert, Dorothy, and Isabel.
 They are members of Christ Episcopal Church in Cedar Rapids.

 Rob graduated from City High School in Iowa City in 1985, and then attended the University of Iowa, graduating with a degree in history in 1988.
 In 1991, Rob earned a master's degree in public affairs from the Humphrey Institute at the University of Minnesota.
 In 1995, Rob earned a law degree from the University of Minnesota.